vbe0201/wizproxy/README.md

 This means your client is out of date.
 Open the patch client and let it run to completion, then follow the above setup steps again to inject a custom key ring into the updated binary.

+If that still doesn't resolve it, the client version is unsupported.

 > Is injection supported?